-In the event that class cancellation or campus closure becomes necessary due to campus emergencies or other events, including inclement weather, that jeopardize the health, personal safety, travel safety, or security of the students and/or employees at UW-Platteville, the following policy and procedures shall be followed by all members of the university community (Administration, Faculty, Academic Staff, Classified Staff, LTEs, and Students).
+In the event that class cancellation or campus closure becomes necessary due to campus emergencies or other events, including inclement weather, that jeopardize the health, personal safety, travel safety, or security of the students and/or employees at UW-Platteville, the following policy and procedures shall be followed by all members of the university community (Administration, Faculty, Academic Staff, University Staff, LTEs, and Students).

 1.1 Class Cancellation or Campus Closure:

 The State of Wisconsin has delegated authority to the UW-System for decisions concerning the cancellation of classes or the closure of campuses to the public due to inclement weather.
 At UW-Platteville, the Chancellor’s office shall determine whether or not to cancel classes.
 In the absence of the Chancellor, the next authority in the university’s chain of command shall have the responsibility for taking this action.
 The Chancellor’s office also determines, in consultation with UW-System Administration, whether or not to close the campus to the public.
 Only the Governor has the authority to close state offices, including university offices.

 There are three types of cancellations: 1. classes are cancelled; 2. classes are cancelled and the institution is closed to the public; and 3. classes are cancelled, and the campus is closed to the public and employees.
 In the first two types of cancellations and closures, all employees are expected to report to work as scheduled, while using discretion about whether or not they can make it safely to work.
 If classes are cancelled and the campus is closed to the public and employees, only essential personnel (see 3.2 and 3.3) are required to report.

 1.2 Pioneer Farm: